 In addition to solvents and system maintenance, your lab’s environment affects baseline stability, especially with temperature-sensitive detectors such as refractive index (RI) detectors.
 Any slight difference in temperature between your column and detector can lead to drift, while drafts from air conditioning units or heating vents may introduce noise or oscillations.

-1. Align Column and Detector Temperatures: For the RI detector, ensure your detector temperature is the same or slightly higher than the column temperature.
-This alignment can reduce baseline drift, as explored in this ChromForum discussion on RI detector baseline issues.
+1. Align column and detector temperatures: For the RI detector, ensure your detector temperature is the same or slightly higher than the column temperature.
+This alignment can reduce baseline drift, as explored in a forum discussion on RI detector baseline issues.

-3. Set Detector Temperature Carefully: For RI detectors, raising the detector temperature a bit can further minimize noise, as the detector will be better aligned with the mobile phase’s behavior at that temperature.
+3. Set detector temperature carefully: Raising the detector temperature slightly for RI detectors can further minimize noise, as the detector will be better aligned with the mobile phase’s behavior at that temperature.

 Routine System Maintenance: Little Fixes for Big Improvements

-Finally, don’t overlook minor system adjustments that can make a big difference.
-Components such as check valves, flow cells, and UV detector settings contribute to baseline stability, and regular maintenance can help you catch issues before they impact your results.
-For instance, users on ChromForum discuss how check valves and ion-pairing reagents such as TFA can affect baseline stability, especially at low wavelengths.
+Finally, it's important not to overlook minor system adjustments that can make a big difference in preventing a raised HPLC baseline.
+Components such as check valves, flow cells, and UV detector settings contribute to baseline stability, and regular maintenance can help you spot issues before they impact your results.
+For instance, forum users discuss how check valves and ion-pairing reagents such as TFA can affect baseline stability, especially at low wavelengths.

-A few maintenance-focused tips to keep in mind:
+A few maintenance-focused tips to keep in mind are:

 Bringing It All Together